 About this painting he wrote: “Her granddaughter no doubt now lives inland with an electric washer and dryer and no view of the sea.”
 By the summer of 1961 my father was heading back to the United States, where he launched his easel-painting career.
 Just a few years later he was accepted at Grand Central Art Galleries in New York, and things really took off from there.
 But in 1960 he was still putting the pieces together for himself.
 “I have been playing around with various ideas – mostly producing failures but occasionally I do one in conventional style with the thought of giving something to sell.”

 Take Torremolinos Home

 Torremolinos, Once was originally offered on the opening of his 1999 sold-out one-man show at Nedra Matteucci Galleries.
-Now it will be offered again, this time at the Hilton Head Art Auction on October 7th, 2017.
-If the original is not in your budget, we will have reproductions available — send us an email to find out more.
+Now it will be offered again, this time through the Scottsdale Art Auction.